Wpt006/calculator/README.md

 # About
-This calculator is written in python that does addition, subtraction, division and multiplication.
+This calculator is written in python and can perform arithmetic operations such as addition, subtraction, multiplication, and division.

 # Example Usage